jejewson/HyvarinenImproperModels/README.md

 ### Contact Information and Acknowledgments

-HyvarinenImproperModels was developed by Jack Jewson, Universitat Pompeu Fabra, Barcelona and The Barcelona Graduate School of Economics (jack.jewson@upf.edu).
+HyvarinenImproperModels was developed by Jack Jewson, Universitat Pompeu Fabra, Barcelona and The Barcelona School of Economics (jack.jewson@upf.edu).

 The project was partially funded by the Ayudas Fundación BBVA a Equipos de Investigación Cientifica 2017 and Government of Spain's Plan Nacional PGC2018-101643-B-I00 grants.